lspector/propeller/doc/Tutorials/Simplification.md

 ```clojure
 :simplification-k 4
 ```
 This is the upper bound for elements deleted from the plushy every step.
-Every step, a number in $[1, k]$ of elements is deleted from the plushy representation of the solution.
+Every step, a number in [1, k] of elements is deleted from the plushy representation of the solution.
 ```clojure
 :simplification-steps 1000
 ```